-We compile data by merging three distinct sources.
-The initial source is the Containerization International Yearbook (CIY), oﬀering ship-level information from 1966 to 1990.
-The second source is IHS Markit data (IHS), which provides ship-level information spanning 1991 to 2005.
-The third source, the Handbook of Ocean Commerce (HB), furnishes ship-level data covering the years 2006 to 2022.
-We classify these periods in the respective data sources as “regimes,” resulting in three , 1991–2005, and 2006–2022.
-By consolidating ship-level data, we construct ﬁrm-year-level variables, including country names and tonnage capacity measured in Twenty-foot Equivalent Units (TEU).
-Finally, we manually create a merger list containing buyer and seller names along with merger years.
+We compiled data by merging three distinct sources.
+The initial source is the Containerization International Yearbook (CIY), which offers ship-level information from 1966 to 1990.
+The second source is the IHS Markit data (IHS), which provides ship-level information from 1991 to 2005.
+The third source, the Handbook of Ocean Commerce (HB), provides ship-level data from 2006 to 2022.
+We classify these periods in the respective data sources as “regimes,” resulting in three regimes: 1966–1990, 1991–2005, and 2006–2022.
+By consolidating ship-level data, we construct firm-year-level variables, including country names and tonnage capacity, measured in Twenty-foot Equivalent Units (TEU).
+Finally, we manually created a merger list containing the buyer and seller names along with the merger years.
 This list is subsequently integrated with the ﬁrm-year-level variables using institutional information.
 Note that MDS Transmodal data is a potential alternative for a fee, but it oﬀers a maximum of two years of panel raw data, which includes ship-year level variables used in our analysis.
-Thus, we believe that our data construction is conducted in the best and most feasible way. remarks because we ﬁnd that there are some inconsistencies such as a one-year lag and missing ship-level variables between these data sources and institutional facts.
+Therefore, we believe that our data construction method is the best and most feasible.
+We have some remarks because we found some inconsistencies such as a one-year lag and missing ship-level variables between the data sources and institutional facts.
 First, we ﬁx the inconsistencies following the observations in the newer regime data.
-Second, we treat the ﬁrms not operating in the merged year as the ﬁrms atthat have a constant capacity level from the last active year in the merged year.
+Second, we treat firms not operating in the merged year as firms with a constant capacity level from the last active year in the merged year.
 Third, we treat mergers of container shipping seller ﬁrms by non-container-shipping ﬁrms outside the industry as exits from the container shipping sector, as these mergers lack information on buyer ﬁrms.
 Fourth, we treat consolidation-type mergers as mergers in which buyer ﬁrms have the lower bound of age and size variables at the initial merger timing.
-The ﬁnal data regarding mergers is summarized in this section and used inempirical analysis in Section 3.
+The final data on mergers are summarized in this section and used in the empirical analysis in Section 3.

-Figure 1 illustrates the number of mergers between 1966 and 2022 based on our merger list.
-For compari- son, Figure 2 illustrates the trends in route-year-level shipping prices and quantities between 1966 and 2009.
+Figure 1 illustrates the number of mergers between 1966 and 2022, based on a merger list.
+For comparison, Figure 2 illustrates the trends in route-year-level shipping prices and quantities between 1966 and 2009.
 Comparing these ﬁgures provides graphical intuition.
-First, Merger waves emerged after the enactment of the Shipping Act of 1984, alsignaling a shift from collusive behaviors.
+First, Merger waves emerged after the enactment of the 1984 Shipping Act, signifying a shift from collusive behavior.
 Second, subsequent merger waves align with the exponential growth in quantities under competitive prices post-2005.
 As a result, we categorize the industry’s history into three distinct “regimes”: 1966–1990, 1991–2005, and 2006–2022, in accordance with the corresponding data.

 Figure 1: The number of mergers between 1966 and 2022

-Note: Red lines divide the regimes based on CIY, IHS, and HB.
+Note: Red lines divide the regimes based on the CIY, IHS, and HB.

 Price